Leslie Scott, Inventor of Jenga and Co-Founder of Oxford Games

 If you love the game of Jenga, you will enjoy learning about the remarkable woman who invented the game.

-Biography of Leslie Scott.
-Scott successfully navigated the male-dominated toy business to launch Jenga at the London Toy Fair.
+Leslie Scott successfully navigated the male-dominated toy business to launch Jenga at the London Toy Fair.
 However, she would later sign her rights away before annual sales for Jenga soared into the millions.
 A decision made while still a new entrepreneur and something Scott regrets as Jenga remains the second best-selling game in the world.

-Her Early Years and Family Life:
+Her Early Years and Family Life

 Leslie Scott was born in Africa in Dar es Salaam, Tanzania and grew up in Kenya, Sierra Leone, and Ghana.
 Scott was educated in Kenya, Sierra Leone, and Oxford.
 She is fluent in Swahili.